hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithAllCombinations.md

 You should:

-*   use recorded delivery or Document Exchange (DX)
+*   use recorded delivery
 *   keep copies of all documents

-If using recorded delivery, send to:
+Send all documents to:

 Principal Registry of the Family Division (PRFD), HMCTS Probate,